1978 BMW R100S

 Wiring: Someone with poor wiring skills had their hands on this BMW at some point.
 The added / removed / poor wiring that was completed outside the factory harness is poor.
 Frayed wires, loose connections and un-terminated connections are plentiful and a major headache.
 I'm correcting and cleaning up everything I come across.
 At some point, if this motorcycle turns into a long term bike I will replace with a new complete wiring harness.

-After closing up the engine cases, installing the carburetors and wrapping up some of the loose wiring, I attempted to start the bike to find out where I currently stand with the mechanics.
+After closing up the engine cases, installing the carburetors, and wrapping up some of the loose wiring, I attempted to start the bike to find out where I currently stand with the mechanics.
 It didn't take long for the gas to reach the carb bowls and the vapors found their way into the cylinders when the bike fired right up.
 It only took a few seconds and the liter bike found itself humming along at a nice steady idle.
-Ah, what a successful feeling - standing back from the motorcycle as it sits at a calm idle.
-The engine is burning off various oils and chemicals sitting on the cases, exhaust, and the smell of gas, combined it smells like a successful build.
+Ah, what a successful feeling - standing back from the BMW as it sits at a steady idle.
+The engine is burning off various oils and chemicals on the cases, exhaust odors and the smell of gas, smells good to me!

 Photos and details of the R100S will be added as the project matures.